Birdwood Gully Round Walk in Springwood

 The Birdwood Gully Round Walk is an easy to moderately challenging bushwalking trail in the Springwood area of the Blue Mountains.

-This family-friendly walking trail follows Springwood Creek through beautiful scenery, including caves, cliff overhangs, small footbridges, and large trees.
+This family-friendly bushwalk follows Springwood Creek through pleasant forest scenery, featuring caves, cliff overhangs, small footbridges, and large trees.

 Getting There

-Because this is a loop walk, there are various entry and exit points, but the most logical spot to start this walk is at the Bednal Rd and Lucinda Ave intersection (see map location).
+Because this is a loop walk, there are various entry and exit points, but the most logical spot to start this walk is at the Bednal Rd and Lucinda Ave intersection.

-The entrance to the walking path can be found next to 38 Lucinda Ave and is signposted.
-Since this is a quiet area in the Blue Mountains, there should be space to park your car alongside the road.
+The entrance to the walk is next to 38 Lucinda Ave and is signposted.
+Since this is a fairly quiet area in the Blue Mountains, there should be ample space to park your car alongside the road.

 Public transport is also an option.
 From Springwood Station, it’s only a short walk to get to Bednal Rd.